 "We started slowly in the first few days because we wanted to make sure the systems worked.
 I think the 13 people associated with the company invited 112 people."

-This growth strategy is not new and unique, it has been used by Facebook when they focused on selected colleges in their beginning, also creating the "must be" need among the initial users' network.
+This growth strategy is not new and unique.
+Facebook used it to focus on selected colleges initially, creating the "must be" need among the initial users' network.
 Every entrant had to have the "harvard.edu" extension to be allowed in the social network.

 Fortunately, LinkedIn had an understanding of how to keep said traction moving right along.

-LinkedIn growth strategy #2: Everyone should be part of your growth team
+#2: Everyone should be part of your growth strategy

-In an interview to Forbes in 2017, Aatif Awan Vice President, Growth & International Products said:
+In an interview with Forbes in 2017, Aatif Awan, Vice President Growth & International Products, said:

-"In the early days of LinkedIn, the entire company was the growth team as everyone at the company was spending time thinking about how to grow.
+"In the early days of LinkedIn, the entire company was the growth team as everyone was spending time thinking about how to grow.
 After all, the success of the product and the company depended on building a large network."

-LinkedIn considered every member of the company as part of the growth team, product support, engineers, and even the CEO.
-Reid Hoffman, for instance, invited every friend he had to meet the product, and everyone from the company did the same.
+LinkedIn considered every company member as part of the growth strategy and team: product support, engineers, and even the CEO.
+For instance, Reid Hoffman invited every friend he had to meet the product, and everyone from the company did the same.

-Awan emphasizes that you need to make sure that you have the right product that matches what your target audience needs; otherwise, you can not invest in a real growth team.
+Awan emphasizes that you need to ensure that you have the right product that matches your target audience's needs; otherwise, you can not invest in a real growth team.

-LinkedIn realized in the early days that its homepage were generating the majority of its signup (40%) while their email invitations were accounting to ten times less signups than that.
+LinkedIn realized in the early days that its homepage generated most of its signup (40%) while their email invitations accounted for ten times fewer than that.

-They also relied on that when coming through their homepage; people were visiting thirty pages per session, while three times less coming from email.
-While analyzing their data, they decided that it made more sense to invest optimizing, even more, their home page and grow with their strengths as a priority.
+They also relied on that when coming through their homepage; people visited thirty pages per session, while three times less was coming from email.
+While analyzing their data, they decided that it made more sense to invest in optimizing, even more, their home page and grow with their strengths as a priority.
 No need to say that it was a great success!

 With the eventual add-ons of job postings, subscriptions, and public profiles, it had solidified its place.
-After its IPO in 2011, LinkedIn was shown to have a seven billion dollar market cap.
+After its IPO in 2011, LinkedIn reached a seven billion dollar market cap.

-LinkedIn allowed users to register for free and take advantage of some of their features with having to pay a cent.
-In the beginning, especially when there were not many business models developed, free tools were not that innovative.
+LinkedIn allowed users to register for free and take advantage of some of their features without paying a cent.
+In the beginning, mostly when not many business models were developed, free tools were not innovative.

-Another tremendous key factor was offering real value for free.
-LinkedIn started using their directory as a bait.
+Another tremendous key factor in its growth strategy was offering real value for free.
+LinkedIn started using their directory as bait.
 It was open to looking for professionals there.

 However, whenever users wanted to check more details viewing the full profile about their search, they had to register on the platform.
 Have you seen something similar nowadays?
 Almost every web platform, right?